 Step 1: Install and Activate SearchWP on Your Site

-Next, press the Download SearchWP button to start downloading the plugin’s ZIP file to your computer.
+Simply head to the ‘Downloads’ tab and click the Download SearchWP button to save the plugin file to your computer.

-Once the download is finished, copy your SearchWP license key on the same tab.
+Once the download is finished, copy your SearchWP license key on the same tab as well.
+You’ll need it when installing the plugin on your website.

 The next step is to install and activate SearchWP on your site.
-You can follow the step-by-step instructions on how to install a WordPress plugin if you need a refresher on how to do that.
+You can follow the step-by-step instructions on how to install a WordPress plugin if you require assistance.

 After you activate SearchWP on your site, you’re ready to enable search by ACF fields on your site.